shipyardapp/Shipyard-Documentation/docs/tutorials/create-fleets-with-yaml.md

   - YAML
 ---

-# Duplicating a Fleet with the YAML Editor
+# Creating a Fleet with the YAML Editor

 ## Overview